 Sale remains winless in 6 starts, drops to 0-5 for Red Sox

+The game lasted 5 hours, 36 minutes — 10 minutes short of the longest at Chase Field.

+Bryant also hit a two-run homer off Luke Weaver and Wilson Contreras had a solo shot for the Cubs, unbeaten their last six series (5-0-1).

-BOSTON (AP) — Chris Sale remained winless in six starts this season, giving up Daniel Robertson’s two-run homer in the first inning and Yandy Diaz’s two-run triple in the second as the Boston Red Sox lost to the Tampa Bay Rays 5-2 Sunday.
+BOSTON (AP) — Chris Sale remained winless in six starts this season, giving up Daniel Robertson’s two-run homer in the first inning and Yandy Diaz’s two-run triple in the second, as Tampa Bay beat Boston.

 Sale (0-5) gave up four runs — two earned — four hits and three walks in seven innings with eight strikeouts.
 After signing a $160 million, six-year contract in spring training, the 30-year-old left-hander gas a 6.40 ERA.